Guitare-Fruit Wurcer

 Collection Wurcer, Wisconsin, USA

-By all means, feel free to share the video on your FB page.
+By all means, feel free to share the video...
 I'm glad you like it.

 The tune is basically "Afro Blue" by Mongo Santamaria, though I have been somewhat free with the structure.
 I am using a "3rd Hand" capo, which allows a 'simulated' open tuning while actually remaining in standard tuning.
 The open strings are GAFGDG.
 The audio is only what was captured through my iPad.
 I recorded it with the AKG mic you see in the video, but when I listened, it sounded okay with the original audio.
 I will be doing some more in the future, the next one will have better quality sound.